AmeerahAlshaikh/pdsnd_github/README.md

 ### Description
 This project is a Python code to import US bike share data and answer interesting questions about it by computing descriptive statistics.
 Also, it create an interactive experience in the terminal to present these statistics.

+### Requirements
+To run this project you need:
+Python3, pandas and Numpy
+Text editor
+Terminal

 ### Files used
 chicago.csv